-Please note that new, incoming students for fall 2017 do NOT follow the process below.Click here for information for incoming students.
+Please note that new, incoming students for fall 2019 do NOT follow the process below.Click here for information for incoming students.

 Housing deposit: Every spring, continuing students must pay a nonrefundable $200 housing deposit in order to pick up their housing contract and select housing for the upcoming year.
-The housing deposit for the 2017-2018 year is due April 10, 2017.
+The housing deposit for the 2019-2020 year is due April 8, 2019.
 Click here for information on how to pay the housing deposit.
 A housing deposit hold is placed on your housing contract until the deposit has been paid.
 This hold DOES NOT impact class registration.

-- Timeline:Download a timelineof all important dates leading up to housing selection.
+Timeline:Download a timelineof all important dates leading up to housing selection.
 Please review the timeline for your housing interests.

 **Students who have transferred to Lawrence University from other colleges shall be counted as having been enrolled for three terms, plus all subsequent terms completed.

-- Combination rule: In order to foster hall community, preference in housing selection is given to roommates who will fill the room for all three terms.
-This is what a room could look like if students are studying abroad or living in a group house for a term.
-To go through housing selection according to your number when you or a roommate are planning on being abroad or in a different room for one of the three terms, you must find someone to fill that spot for you.
+Combination rule: In order to foster hall community, preference in housing selection is given to roommates who will fill the room for all three terms.
+Those who are not going to be on campus all three terms can find others to fill their spot when away.
 This is where theCombination Rule comes into play.

-- Proxy form: Those who are unable to select their own housing must fill out a proxy form.
-This often is used when students are studying abroad spring term and are not on campus to pick up and fill out their contract.
+Proxy form: Those who are unable to select their own housing must fill out a proxy form.
+This often is used when students are studying abroad Spring Term and are not on campus to pick up and fill out their contract.
 The proxy form allows a friend, roommate, or member of the Residence Life committee to do this for the absent student.
 At housing selection, the same rules apply: all forms, whether contract or proxy, must be signed and turned in.